-- Monkhide sits 3⁄4 mile off the A4103 on the Monkhide Village road.
+- 6.21 Monkhide sits 3⁄4 mile off the A4103 on the Monkhide Village road.
 It is a single twisting lane with poor sighting in places and ends in a private drive at Monksbury Court.
 From this point, there is footpath access through to the A417 at Newtown, but this is not open to vehicles.
 Monkhide is characterised by linear development of low density, detached properties set within large plots.
 Houses are individual in nature and older in style with many being improved and extended over the years.
-The exception to this profile is the group of similar semi-detached ex-council houses sited on the outskirts of the village approaching Monksbury Court.
-Most have, over time, transferred into private ownership. - Aside from conversion work, there has been no new house building in the village since the last century with the only notable development being the part conversion of redundant agricultural buildings adjacent to Monksbury Court.
+The exception to this profile is the group of similar semi-detached excouncil houses sited on the outskirts of the village approaching Monksbury Court.
+Most have, over time, transferred into private ownership. - 6.22 Aside from conversion work, there has been no new house building in the village since the last century with the only notable development being the part conversion of redundant agricultural buildings adjacent to Monksbury Court.
 Planning permission was granted in 2005 for a number of residential units, but to date, only one has been completed.
-The remaining properties are partly converted or barely started and the state of the site is untidy with some evidence of deterioration. - 6.22 The Herefordshire & Gloucester canal bisects the village from the A4103 through to the outskirts of Monksbury Court and is traversed in two locations by road bridges one of which, the Skew Bridge, has listed status.
+The remaining properties are partly converted or barely started and the state of the site is untidy with some evidence of deterioration. - 6.23 The Herefordshire & Gloucester canal bisects the village from the A4103 through to the outskirts of Monksbury Court and is traversed in two locations by road bridges one of which, the Skew Bridge, has listed status.
 The one mile section of waterway through Monkhide was renovated by the Canal Trust in 1995, but it has since become silted and overgrown and is no longer navigable.
 The adjacent towpath is inaccessible being largely privately owned by residential properties along its route.
-The canal is, however, an important feature of the community as a diverse wildlife habitat and must be protected from the impact of any new development to preserve its integrity. - 6.23 The proposed settlement boundaries were first identified by the Steering Group.
-Following comments submitted during the Preferred Options public consultation, the Newtown Settlement Boundary was amended taking into account a proposed boundary change to a housing site (former Site 12) and Monkhide Settlement Boundary was amended so that

-Monkhide Court is within a separate, discrete boundary area.
-The proposed settlement boundaries are shown In Draft Policy Y2.
+The canal is, however, an important feature of the community as a diverse wildlife habitat and must be protected from the impact of any new development to preserve its integrity. - 6.24 The proposed settlement boundaries were first identified by the Steering Group.
+Following comments submitted during the Preferred Options public consultation, the Newtown Settlement Boundary was amended taking into account a proposed boundary change to a housing site (former Site 12) and Monkhide Settlement Boundary was amended so that Monkhide Court is within a separate, discrete boundary area.
+Monkhide Settlement Boundary was amended further after the Regulation 14 consultation when two proposed housing sites identified in the Draft Plan were deleted on the advice of Herefordshire Council.
+The proposed settlement boundaries are shown In Policy Y2.